dagster-io/dagster/docs/docs-beta/docs/guides/metadata.md

 ## Standard metadata types \{#standard-metadata-types}

-Some metadata keys are given special treatment in the Dagster UI.
+The following metadata keys are given special treatment in the Dagster UI.

 | Key                           | Description                                                                                                                                                                                                                                                                                                                                                     |
 | ----------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |